Germany and NATO urge Russia to de-escalate on Ukraine border | DW | 18.01.2022

 Scholz said Germany and NATO expected Russia to ease the situation on the border with Ukraine by, for example, reducing the number of troops there.

-Stoltenberg said NATO allies were keen to engage with Russia on any concerns it may have, urging Russia to talk.
+Stoltenberg said NATO allies were keen to engage with Russia on any concerns that it may have, urging Russia to join talks.

 "The risk of a conflict is real," Stoltenberg said.
 "NATO allies call on Russia to deescalate.
 We encourage Russia to reverse its decision to cut diplomatic ties with NATO."